dddavid4real/HistGen/README.md

 ## License and Usage
 If you find our work useful in your research, please consider citing our paper at:
 ```
+@article{guo2024histgen,
+  title={HistGen: Histopathology Report Generation via Local-Global Feature Encoding and Cross-modal Context Interaction},
+  author={Guo, Zhengrui and Ma, Jiabo and Xu, Yingxue and Wang, Yihui and Wang, Liansheng and Chen, Hao},
+  journal={arXiv preprint arXiv:2403.05396},
+  year={2024}
+}
 ```
-This code is made available under the Apache-2.0 License.
+This repo is made available under the Apache-2.0 License.
 For more details, please refer to the LICENSE file.